StrapiBartosh/nextjs-sales-demo/README.md

 # Please Note!

 This Sales demo is based on the NextJS Corporate Starter.
-Below is the original ReadMe file for the app, with small changes specific to the sales demo.
+Below is the original ReadMe file for the app, with small changes specific to the sales demo

+To import sales demo data, use sales-demo-export file

 # Strapi Starter Next 13, Tailwind, Typescript and Strapi